Samed Baždar: Zaragoza

+Sint-Truiden

+In August, Baždar moved to Belgian club Sint-Truiden on a five-year contract.
+He made his competitive debut for the squad in a UEFA Europa League qualifier against Omonia on 20 August.
+A week later, he made his league debut against Antwerp and managed to score a brace, which were his first goals for Sint-Truiden.

 International career

-After representing the Serbia at various youth levels, Baždar made his senior international debut in a friendly game against Cyprus on 25 March 2024.
+After representing the Serbia at all youth levels, Baždar made his senior international debut in a friendly game against Cyprus on 25 March 2024.
 However, in October, he decided that he would play for Bosnia and Herzegovina in the future.

 In November, his request to change sports citizenship from Serbian to Bosnian was approved by FIFA.
 Earlier that month, he received his first senior call up, for 2024–25 UEFA Nations League A matches against Germany and the Netherlands.
 He debuted against the former on 16 November.

-On 6 September 2025, in a 2026 FIFA World Cup qualifier against San Marino, Baždar scored his first senior international goal.
+On 6 September 2025, in a 2026 FIFA World Cup qualifier against San Marino, he scored his first senior international goal.

+In June 2026, Baždar was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group game against Canada on 12 June.